slaydenriley/slaydenriley.github.io/_posts/2019-12-20-cli_portfolio_project.markdown

     MENU
     ══════════════════════════════════════════
     -Enter another banjo number
-    -Type 'Catelog' to view the catelog again
+    -Type 'Catalog' to view the catalog again
     -Type 'Exit' to exit
     ══════════════════════════════════════════
 ```

-Originally, I had it so the Scraper Class would scrape *both* the catelog and the more information page for EVERY banjo at the start of the program.
+Originally, I had it so the Scraper Class would scrape *both* the catalog and the more information page for EVERY banjo at the start of the program.
 This however caused an extremely slow load time.
 I refactored the code so that the detailed information page was only scraped if the user wanted that information.

 So there it is!
 While I feel like my vocabulary is still lacking a bit with OO Ruby, I do *finally* have a clear understanding on how classes interact with each other and the differences between instance/class methods.